 And sometimes, as with any DIY project, things could go wrong.

 This is something you’ll have to decide for yourself.
-If any of the reasons above resonate with you and you’re willing to put in the work, building your server could be a great option.
+If any of the reasons above resonate with you and you’re willing to put in the work, building your own media streaming server could be a great option.

-Making Your Own Streaming Server in 4 Steps
+How to Make Your Own Live Streaming Server in 4 Steps

 There are many ways to go about building your own server.
 But before setting up anything, you’ll need to be very clear about your live streaming strategy and goals.

-This way you can build your requirements and setup based on this overarching need.
+This way you can build your requirements and streaming setup based on this overarching need.

 Step 1: Have Clear Requirements

 The first step is to make sure that you have a solid understanding of your requirements.
-This will help make setting up and configuring your server much easier.
+This will help make setting up and configuring your own video streaming server much easier.

 Some things you’ll need to consider include: